 Here’s what you need to know to develop a true customer-centric strategy for your sales team.

-What is Customer-Centric Selling?
+What is a Customer-Centric Strategy?

-Customer-centric selling is a sales strategy that puts the customer’s needs, wants, and communication preferences at the center of the buying process.
+A customer centric strategy is a sales strategy that puts the customer’s needs, wants, and communication preferences at the center of the buying process.

 The customer journey from start to finish should be designed so that all sales activities and communication are aimed at helping the customer achieve short and long-term success.